alexhollier/Melodify/README.md

 ```
 ## Android
 Ensure you have an android simulator device open.
-press a after the metro bundler compiles.
+Press a after the metro bundler compiles.

 ## Expo Go
 Scan the QR code and it should link directly to the app.